x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/set-up-connectors-for-secure-mail-flow-with-a-partner.md

 Click **Next**, and follow the instructions in the wizard.
 Click the **Help** or **Learn More** links if you need more information.
 The wizard will guide you through setup.
 At the end, save your connector.

 Ask your partner organization to send a test email.
-Make sure the email your partner organization sends will cause the connector to be applied.
-For example, if you specified security restrictions for mail sent from a specific partner domain, make sure they send test mail from that domain.
+Ensure the email your partner organization sends will cause the connector to be applied.
+For example, if you specified security restrictions for mail sent from a specific partner domain, ensure they send test mail from that domain.
 Check that the test email is delivered to confirm that the connector works correctly.

 ## Change a connector that Microsoft 365 or Office 365 is using for mail flow
 <a name="Changeaconnector"> </a>

 To change settings for a connector, perform the procedures specified below.

-Select the connector you want to edit and then click the **Edit** icon.

-The following two screens show the connector settings being edited by clicking the **Edit** icon, on the New EAC and Classic EAC, respectively.
+Select the connector you want to edit and then click the **Edit** icon, as shown in the following two screens for New EAC and Classis EAC, respectively.

 :::image type="content" source="../../media/connector-editing-screen-new-eac.png" alt-text="The screen on which the connector settings can be edited":::